Opening an account

 - All the fees or expenses that the bank may charged.

 - The interest rate offered and whether it is conditional on taking out other products or services.

 - The deposit guarantee scheme of which the credit institution is a member.
-If it is other than that envisaged in Royal Decree-Law 16/2011Abre en ventana nueva, the (translated) name, address and website of the scheme must be stated.
+If it is other than that envisaged in Royal Decree-Law 16/2011, the (translated) name, address and website of the scheme must be stated.

 The bank must give you with a copy of the agreement when you sign.
 You can also ask for a copy of the signed agreement at any time.